jiang18/mph/docs/docs/util.md

 ### From VCs to enrichments
 The **.mq.vc.csv** file produced by `mph --minque` contains the estimates and standard errors of VCs and enrichments, where enrichments are calculated under the assumption that functional annotation categories do not overlap with one another.

 If functional categories actually overlap, one more quick computation is needed to recalculate enrichments from **.mq.vc.csv** and the SNP info file.
+This can be quickly done by the R function in [recalculate_enrichments.R](https://github.com/jiang18/mph/tree/main/util/recalculate_enrichments.R).

+Arguments of `recalculate_enrichments(vcfile, snpinfo=NA, crossprod=NA, nsnps=NA, annot.size=NA, index=NULL)`

+- vcfile: the .mq.vc.csv file produced by `mph --minque`.
+- snpinfo: SNP info file.
+Igonored if crossprod is provided.
+- crossprod: the crossproduct matrix of the weighting matrix in the SNP info file.
+- nsnps: the total number of SNPs.
+If not provided, it is set to the first GRM's number of SNPs in vcfile.
+- annot.size: a list of the number of SNPs in each output annotation category.
+If not provided, it is set to the "m" column of vcfile.
+- index: a list of column indices in snpinfo or crossprod matching the rows of vcfile.
+The first category should be indexed as 1, the second as 2, and so on.